ducktown/duckietown.org/07_ideas.md

 ---
 layout: default
-title: Google Summer of Code project ideas
+title: Project ideas
 permalink: ideas.html
 ---

-This is a list of ideas for projects that contribute to Duckietown.
+This is the list of ideas for projects that contribute to Duckietown for **Google Summer of Code 2018**.

 They are calibrated for about 12 weeks of almost-full-time (35 hours/week) work.

 ## Mentors for GSoC

 Mentors will be professors, postdoctoral researchers, and senior Ph.D. students at the universities in which the Duckietown development took place.

-The senior mentors will be:
-prof. Liam Paull (University of Montréal),
+The senior mentors and contact persons are: prof. Liam Paull (University of Montréal),
 Dr. Andrea Censi (ETH Zürich),
 Dr. Jacopo Tani (ETH Zürich),
 prof. Nick Wang (National Chiao Tung University, Taiwan), prof. Matthew Walter (Toyota Technological Institute at Chicago, USA).
+In addition, we have 2-3 mentors at each of the above institutions.

 We plan to assign the students to mentors based on a combination of interest matches and time zones (so that they can easily communicate over chat).